VirusTrack/COVIDvu/FAQ.md

 based on refreshed public data for COVID-19.

-2. How do I easily checkout this project and run a visualization to see the COVID-19 data?
+### 2. How do I easily checkout this project and run a visualization to see the COVID-19 data?

+Text here ..

-3. How do I pitch in and help evolve, improve, or solve issues related to this project?
+###3.
+How do I pitch in and help evolve, improve, or solve issues related to this project?

+Text here ..